Half Moon Bay, Part One

 Hunger pains were starting to hit and we were getting a little desperate on this quiet Thanksgiving evening.
 Could it be possible that we would find zero to eat?
 Families were enjoying feasts of turkey and stuffing while some were munching on fresh crabs, but we had nothing.

-We happened on a Safeway that was only open for another 20 minutes so we hastily picked up chips, salsa, cheese, crackers. and old deli chicken pieces.
+We happened on a Safeway grocery store that was only open for another 20 minutes.
+So we hastily picked up chips, salsa, cheese, crackers. and old deli chicken pieces.

 We should have known in small town coastal California that they would pull in the carpet at sundown especially on this holiday.

-Surprisingly, the food tasted great and it was a memorable turkey day, even if we were eating chicken instead.
+Surprisingly, the food tasted great and it was a memorable turkey day, even if we were eating chicken instead of turkey.

 Half Moon Bay from Pillar Point.